-"Primary Forms" is an exhibition that will arise within school spaces, in classrooms and corridors, gyms and playgrounds.
-It can be executed numerous times and interpreted in various ways (in the selection of fragments, scale, colours etc).
-With "Primary Forms", we pose the questions: What can we do with art?
+The programme is carried out in classrooms and corridors, gym halls and schoolyards.
+The exhibition in a box can be executed numerous times and interpreted in various ways (through the selection of different fragments, scale, colours, etc.).
+We use it to ask the following questions: what can we do with art?
 What can an exhibition be?
 What can we learn from artists?
-What knowledge can we gain from contact with art?
-And finally, how to understand art, or enjoy the experience of not understanding it?
+Is knowledge created through contact with art?
+And finally, how to understand art or enjoy not understanding it?

 We don’t know each other, but we’ll meet soon.
 We’ve prepared a box of surprises for you.
 We’re sure it will bring you much joy and keep you from getting bored!

 The box you’ve just opened contains an art exhibition.
 It’s not ready yet, and you will be the ones to put it together.
 This will require some patience and work, and the effects may vary a lot.
 Do things your own way.
-Each sack contains a set of objects that will help you complete one of the tasks prepared by a group of artists.
-You will paint on the walls, make stamps, plant trees, read books, hike, or perhaps even crawl around the nooks and crannies of your school.
+Each small box contains a set of objects that will help you complete one of the tasks prepared by a group of artists.
 Art means a lot of different things!
 You will discover this by unpacking the parcel.